Tr1ckX/RPS_Javascript_Week-5/README.md

 </div>
 <br>

-<h5> Fithth week at [Makers Academy](http://www.makersacademy.com)
+<h5> Fifth week at [Makers Academy](http://www.makersacademy.com)

-Using everything we learnt plus a little bit of database handling and CSS.
-Then publish it, what can be wrong?
+Entering to the world of Javascript.
+  - Rewriting the Rock Paper Scissors in Javascript
+  - Testing the code with Jasmine